Berto-m/berto-m/README.md

 ### I'm a Computer Science graduate!!

-- 🌱 I’m currently learning the MERN stack and I'm also enrolled on a self paced DevOps Bootcamp by TechWorld with Nana.
+- 🌱 I’m currently learning the MERN stack and I'm also enrolled on a self paced DevOps Bootcamp.
 Basically I'm learning everything 🤣
 - 📚 I'm working on the AWS Solutions Architect Certificate
 - 👯 I’m looking to collaborate on more React.js projects
 - 💬 Ask me anything about react or python, I may not know the answer but I can google it :)